percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/partial_backups.rst

 enumerating the tables in a file (:option:`--tables-file`) or providing a list of databases (:option:`--databases`).

-The :option:`--tables` Option
+The `--tables` Option
 ================================================================================
-The first method involves the :option:`xtrabackup --tables` option.
-The option's value is a regular expression that is matched against the fully qualified tablename, including the database name, in the form ``databasename.tablename``.
+The first method involves the xtrabackup `--tables` option.
+The option's value is a regular expression that is matched against the fully-qualified database name and table name using the ``databasename.tablename`` format.

 To back up only tables in the ``test`` database, you can use the following
 command: ::